stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 It is also available as `npm` package https://www.npmjs.com/package/wings-integration

+Or you can just copy-page individual files from GitHub repository.
+Personally I don't like installing too many dependencies, personally I prefer to keep my code minimal - less code to maintain, less surface for error.

 ### Inheritance
+Many programming languages support inheritance.
+It's a way of saying that `Tesla` is derived from `Vehicle` and we don't have explain explicitly that is has `Wheels`.

+*(note that I didn't say `SteeringWheel` because chances are they replace with self-driving component of some futuristic joystick)*

-The two most important pieces:
+The two pieces of inheritance:
 * [`ICrowdsaleProcessor.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/interfaces/ICrowdsaleProcessor.sol) - it's the interface, it contains name and signature of the methods that you need to implement, you can find this file
-* [`BasicCrowdsale.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/BasicCrowdsale.sol)) - it's the basic implementation containing some, but not every method required by the `ICrowdsaleProcessor` interface
+* [`BasicCrowdsale.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/BasicCrowdsale.sol) - it's the basic implementation containing some, but not every method required by the `ICrowdsaleProcessor` interface

 ### ERC20 token